molgenis/molgenis-py-catalogue-transform/README.md

 (Optionally build the image)

-`docker build -t molgenis-py-catalogue-transform:latest .`
+`docker build -t molgenis/molgenis-py-catalogue-transform:latest .`

 Run the script ( and remove container when done)

-`docker run --rm -it  molgenis-py-catalogue-transform:latest`
+`docker run --rm -it  molgenis/molgenis-py-catalogue-transform:latest`

 ## Using docker-compose